misje/opencti-wazuh-connector/docs/source/opencti.rst

 - :ref:`Sightings <sighting>`
 - Observed data

 The former will be described shortly.
-Observed data corrspond to an extract from a log that contains observables.
+Observed data correspond to an extract from a log that contains observables.
 This sounds like a perfect fit for a connector like opencti-wazuh-connector, but this object is not used at all.
 Observed data is implemented in OpenCTI just for STIX compliance reasons, and is seemingly not used.
-In STIX, a sighting is supposed to of an indicator, with another reference to observed data (see the figure below).
+In STIX, a sighting is supposed to be of an indicator, with another reference to observed data (see the figure below).
 In OpenCTI, sightings are instead created directly against observables or indicators.

 .. figure:: images/stix_sighting.png